hugagaga/practice/README.md

 **Enter modes:** name **/** file
   **Name mode:**
     Enter the name of a specific process name
-    if found, ask for whether kill it or not,
+    if found, ask whether kill it or not,
     othewise continue ask until "quit" entered.
   **File mode:**
     Enter the name of file containing a list of process names.